KDB-X Python Migration from PyKX

 KDB-X and Python integration

-KDB-X Python replaces PyKX and now evolves directly alongside the KDB-X platform.
-New KDB-X features integrate rapidly and completely into the Python library.
+KDB-X is the evolution of kdb+.
+KDB-X Python is the evolution of PyKX, and now develops directly alongside the KDB-X platform – new KDB-X features integrate rapidly and completely into the Python library.

 - KDB-X Python operates using KDB-X.